Haus Bru 1.25, a small barn-like house | SoHo Architektur

 In order to keep the construction costs in check, the architect designed the small house with an easy-to-build rectangular floor plan.
 Simple and durable materials were chosen largely on the basis of cost.
 By applying the corrugated roofing material to the walls as well, overhangs could be eliminated, another significant cost savings.

+The 90 m2 (969 ft2) home has just one bedroom and an open loft, however the loft could easily be closed in for a second bedroom if and when needed.
 The use of simple materials was continued on the inside.
 The concrete slab was troweled smooth for a low-cost finish floor.
 Most walls are just painted drywall, but a couple are of poured concrete for variety.
-The interior has a somewhat spartan look, not surprising given the low budget, but that may be largely due to the minimal furnishings in the photos.
-The 90 m2 (969 ft2) home has just one bedroom and an open loft, however the loft could easily be closed in for a second bedroom if and when needed.
+The interior has a somewhat spartan look, not surprising given the low budget, but that may be largely due to the minimal furnishings in these photos.

 Text copyright 2012 SmallHouseBliss.
 All Rights Reserved.